atlasacademy/fgo-game-data-api/README.md

 ### [Linting](scripts/lint.ps1)

-[pylint](https://docs.pylint.org/en/latest/index.html) and [mypy](https://mypy.readthedocs.io/en/stable/) are used to lint the code. pylint's configuration and mypy's configuration are in [pyproject.toml](pyproject.toml).
+[ruff](https://github.com/charliermarsh/ruff) and [mypy](https://mypy.readthedocs.io/en/stable/) are used to lint the code. ruff's configuration and mypy's configuration are in [pyproject.toml](pyproject.toml).

 ```
 ./scripts/lint.ps1